samiaab1990/customscheduleR/README.md

 )

 ```

-If the current date is not in the customized schedule, then the function returns an error and halts the job from running.
-Otherwise, it returns a statement of successful job run.
+If the current system date is within the date parameters defined in `custom_schedule()`, the job will run and print a successful run in the log file.
+If the current system date is not within the date parameters defined in `custom_schedule()`, the function returns an error and halts the rest of the script.